gardenlinux/gardenlinux-nvidia-installer/README.md

 https://github.com/gardenlinux/gardenlinux/releases when there is a latest release available

-**Driver Version** is updated if there is a minor version release from
+**Driver Version** is updated if there is a minor version release from.

 https://www.nvidia.com/en-us/drivers/

+Note: Major version for driver is updated manually

 ### Background